ksrigangadhar/Bamboo-Task-Gangadhar/README.md

 4. Change the port number if required.

 Access the URLs:

-//to get the IDS
+//To get the IDS

 https://localhost:44396/api/BambooTask

-//to get the story based on ID https://localhost:44396/api/BambooTask/21233041
+//To get the story based on ID

+https://localhost:44396/api/BambooTask/21233041

-//Get the stories based on the given id in a single call. https://localhost:44396/api/BambooTaskControllerSingelCall/39322388
+//Get the stories based on the given id in a single call

+https://localhost:44396/api/BambooTaskControllerSingelCall/39322388